An Entropy-based Text Watermarking Detection Method: Introduction

 In summary, the contributions of our work are summarized as follows:

-\begin{itemize} \item We proposed an entropy-based watermark detection method called \textbf{EWD}. \item We provide a theoretical analysis of the detection accuracy in a low-entropy setting. \item We showed that EWD not only improves the detection accuracy under the low-entropy scenario, but also provides similar performance as other methods in high-entropy texts. \end{itemize}
+\begin{itemize} \item We propose an entropy-based text watermarking detection method called \textbf{EWD}. \item We provide a theoretical analysis of the detection accuracy in the low-entropy setting. \item We show that EWD not only improves the detection accuracy under the low-entropy scenario, but also provides similar performance as other methods in high-entropy texts. \end{itemize}